Da'Mon Cromartie-Smith

-Da'Mon Jonnel Cromartie-Smith (born February 17, 1987) is a safety who is currently a free agent.
+Da'Mon Jonnel Cromartie-Smith (born February 17, 1987) is a former safety.
 He was originally signed by the Pittsburgh Steelers as an undrafted free agent in 2010.
 He played college football for the University of Texas at El Paso.

 College career

 He played college football at Texas-El Paso.

 Professional career

 Pittsburgh Steelers

-After going undrafted in the 2010 NFL Draft, he signed with the Pittsburgh Steelers.
+After going undrafted in the 2010 NFL draft, he signed with the Pittsburgh Steelers.

 On December 8, 2011, he made his season debut against the Cleveland Browns.
 He only recorded one tackle in that game.

 On August 31, 2012, he was released.

 Washington Redskins

 Cromartie-Smith signed with the Washington Redskins on August 9, 2014.
 He was released during final cuts on August 29, 2014.

 On January 2, 2015, the Redskins signed Cromartie-Smith to a futures contract.
 On September 5, he was waived with an injury settlement for final roster cuts before the start of the regular season.